 This culvert is located at Abor Creek on the Magenta Langton road, between Capella and Clermont.
 It was part of the Queensland Recovery Authority betterment program to improve access to residents during flooding.
 Construction commenced in April and the road was re-opened in June 2017.

-Timber bridges that required major repairs were replace with precast modular bridges, improving access and reducing Councils long term maintenance requirements.
+Timber bridges that required major repairs were replaced with precast modular bridges, improving access and reducing Councils long term maintenance requirements.

 This culvert is located east of Springsure on Eight Mile Lane.
 It was part of the Queensland Recovery Authority betterment program to improve access to residents post flooding.
 Construction commenced in May and the works were completed in June 2017.